ansible/ansible/docs/docsite/rst/user_guide/playbook_structure.rst

 This keyword begins the definition of a 'list of tasks'.
 Other ways a play can contain tasks is via the ``pre_tasks``, ``post_tasks`` and ``handlers`` keywords.

-Plays can ONLY appear inside a playbook, you cannot put a play inside another play nor any other object, see playbooks below.
+Plays may ONLY appear inside a playbook.
+You cannot put a play inside another play nor any other object.
+See playbooks above.

 Blocks
 ------